strykeforce/classroom/src/swerve/swerve-math.md

 ## Swerve Motion

-These separate components can be combined together.
+These separate components can be combined together to move the robot in any direction.

 ![forward+strafe](img/swerve-math/forward+strafe.svg)\